Medirectory/medirectory/README.md

 * [Postgres](http://www.postgresql.org/)

-Once the prequesites are available, Medirectory can be installed and data can be imported and indexed.
+Once the prerequisites are available, Medirectory can be installed and data can be imported and indexed.

 #### Setup